postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/configuring-domain-capture.md

 Select **Confirm** to enable domain capture.

 You can enable domain capture for additional domains and subdomains at any time in your [domain dashboard](https://go.postman.co/settings/team/domain-capture).
 You must add, verify, and enable domain capture for each subdomain separately.
-User accounts associated with subdomains will not be captured implicitly if domain capture is only enabled for the domain.
+User accounts associated with subdomains won't be captured implicitly if domain capture is only enabled for the domain.

 ## Admin experience